Plan the trip of a lifetime with these amazing things to do in Mount Cook National Park.

 - Kea Point Walk.
 Perfect if you’re short on time, the Kea Point Walk takes only an hour return from the campsite.
 After winding through subalpine grasslands and scrub to the Mueller Glacier moraine wall, you’ll find yourself at a viewing deck that provides beautiful views out to Hooker Valley, Mount Sefton, The Footstool, the Mueller Glacier Lake and Aoraki/Mount Cook.

 - Blue Lakes and Tasman Glacier View.
 Another great walk if you’ve got limited time, the Blue Lakes and Tasman Glacier View walk takes only 40-minutes return.
 This trail gradually increases in altitude, including some rock steps along the way.
 At the end, you’ll enjoy good views of the lower Haupapa/Tasman Glacier along with lake views, icebergs and the Southern Alps.
 In the summertime, we suggest making the side trip to the Blue Lakes for a chilly dip.
 Be sure to keep your eyes peeled for NZ’s smallest bird, the rifleman too.
 Should you wish, it’s also possible to add the Tasman Glacier Lake track to this hike (though you will need to allow more time).

 Book: A small-group guided tour to Mt Cook (including time to hike the Hooker Valley Track).
 Use the promo code sorted15 to save 15%!

 12. Take on an Overnight Tramp to Mueller Hut

 If you’ve got time on your hands and you’re a keen hiker, we recommend hitting the trails for a multi-day tramp.

-Though there are many overnight tramps in the area, most require some degree of technical knowledge and gear (like crampons and ice picks).
+Though there are many overnight tramps in the area, most require significant technical knowledge and gear (like crampons and ice picks year-round).

 Mueller Hut is the one exception, however.